Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 Other Democrats, including House Speaker Nancy Pelosi (D-Calif.), described the legislation as potentially more consequential even than the Affordable Care Act in its impact on poverty in America.

-The Democrats’ comments seemed to confirm — even endorse — GOP complaints that the sprawling bill does more to address long-held liberal priorities than attack the twin covid economic and health care crises, which by some measures are already waning.
+The Democrats’ comments seemed to confirm — even endorse — GOP complaints that the sprawling bill does more to address long-held liberal priorities than attack the twin economic and health-care crises brought on by the coronavirus pandemic, which by some measures are already waning.

-Yet the new Democratic talking points raised fresh questions about the legislation, since it is largely composed of one-time or short-term provisions that do not amount to long-term safety net changes — unless Democrats manage to make some of the changes permanent in future legislation.
+Yet the new Democratic talking points raised fresh questions about the legislation, because it is largely composed of one-time or short-term provisions that do not amount to long-term safety net changes — unless Democrats manage to make some of the changes permanent in future legislation.

 The Biden relief bill would substantially lower poverty, according to multiple studies — but only for one year because most of its major provisions are set to expire in 2021.
 Biden and senior Democrats have said they would push to make an expanded child benefit permanent — a measure on its own expected to come close to halving child poverty — but doing so could prove difficult with a narrowly divided U.S. Senate.
 Without further action, child poverty would double in 2022.